 This is why we’re shining a spotlight on the relationship your credit score and identity theft share — specifically how fraud may impact the five factors involved in generating your credit score.

 Why do you pay your bills?
 While you may get some personal satisfaction out of clearing your debts, financial obligation is likely the real reason why you do it.

-If you don’t, there may be consequences — things like late fees, financing charges, and potentially even derogatory entries in your file.
+If you don’t, there may be consequences — things like late fees and potentially even derogatory entries in your file.